DamianPala/meldformat/README.md

 - Format a specified file
 - Format an entire directory
 - Provide a setup file with a configuration for the formatter
-- When using Meld is chosen and the formatted file has changes only in line endings then it is treated as no changes and merging process will not be started
+- When using Meld is chosen and the formatted file has changes only in line endings comparing to the original file then it is treated as no changes and merging process will not be started
 - When using Python Formatter additional linting is performed after formatting

 ## Usage